MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1012.md

 # Projects per Customer (report)

-The *Projects per Customer* report shows a list of all projects, grouped by customer.
+The **Projects per Customer** report shows a list of all projects, grouped by customer.

-The report allows you to compare the scheduled price, the percentage of completion, the invoiced price, and the percentage of invoiced amounts for each **Bill-to Customer**.
+Use the report to compare the scheduled price, the percentage of completion, the invoiced price, and the percentage of invoiced amounts for each **Bill-to Customer**.

 ## Use cases